Freddy dos Santos

-Freddy dos Santos (born 2 October 1976 in Oslo) is a Norwegian former footballer who played most of his career for Vålerenga in the Norwegian Premier League.
+Freddy dos Santos (born 2 October 1976) is a Norwegian former footballer who played most of his career for Vålerenga in the Norwegian Premier League.

 Dos Santos has played as a defender, midfield and forward.
 His former clubs are Skeid and Molde.

 Club career

 Skeid

 He started his career at Skeid.
 During the last two seasons with them he played in the Norwegian top division.

 Molde

 In 1998 season, he moved to Molde after Skeid got relegated from the top flight.
 In his first two seasons he helped them in achieving a back-to-back silver medal in the league, also playing in the group stages of the 1999–2000 Champions League.

 Vålerenga

 He moved back to Oslo in 2001 and joined Vålerenga, who had just been relegated from the Norwegian Premier League.
 He helped them secure direct promotion.
 He started in both finals in which Vålerenga won the Norwegian Football Cup, in 2002 and 2008.
 In 2005, he won the Norwegian Premier League with Vålerenga.

 He has played over 300 games for Vålerenga, more than any other player in the history of the club.